designer-brands/http-server/README.md

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com

+`--proxy-secure` Verify SSL certificates for proxied requests (defaults to true)

 `--username` Username for basic authentication [none]

 `--password` Password for basic authentication [none]